zhenhuaw-me/tflite/README.md

 ## Usage

 Using this package, you can parse the TFLite models (`*.tflite`) in Python.
 One target of this package is to let people use it as the one originally built from `schema.fbs`.
+The module and submodules are listed in the [document page](https://jackwish.net/tflite/docs).

 ### Installation